Bhojpuri actress Akanksha Dubey's death: Singer Samar Singh arrested from Ghaziabad | Law-Order

 The Uttar Pradesh Police has arrested singer Samar Singh from Ghaziabad for allegedly abetting the suicide of popular Bhojpuri actress Akanksha Dubey, officials said on Friday.

 A look-out notice had been issued against Samar Singh and his brother Sanjay Singh after Dubey was found dead in a hotel room in Varanasi's Sarnath area around a fortnight ago.
-Both were booked under IPC section 306 (abetment of suicide) based on the complaint of the actress's mother.
+Both were booked under section 306 (abetment of suicide) of the Indian Penal Code based on the complaint of the actress's mother.

 Samar Singh was hiding in a housing society in the Raj Nagar Extension area, under the Nandgram police station limits, of Ghaziabad -- the western Uttar Pradesh district bordering Delhi.

-He was held late on Thursday night in a joint operation by the local police and their visiting counterparts from Varanasi, a senior officer said.
+He was held late Thursday in a joint operation by the local police and their visiting counterparts from Varanasi, a senior officer said.

 ''The accused is being presented in a Ghaziabad court for transit remand by the Varanasi police team,'' the DCP said on Friday morning.

+Later in the afternoon, a local Ghaziabad court granted a 24-hour transit remand of Samar Singh to the Varanasi police.
+The visiting police team then left for Varanasi with Samar Singh in its custody.

-Agarwal said that before moving to Ghaziabad, Samar Singh was hiding in Noida, Delhi and Uttarakhand.
+DCP Agarwal said before moving to the Ghaziabad society for shelter, Samar Singh had been in hiding at different locations in Noida, Delhi and Uttarakhand.

 Tripathi had on Wednesday demanded a probe by the CBI or CB-CID into the matter.
 In a letter to Uttar Pradesh Chief Minister Yogi Adityanath, he alleged that the 25-year-old actress' death was not by suicide, rather she was killed by some people in the hotel room.

-He also alleged that Akanksha's body was ''forcibly cremated'' despite her mother's insistence that the cremation should happen only after the post-mortem report arrives.
+He also alleged that Akanksha Dubey's body was ''forcibly cremated'' despite her mother's insistence that the cremation should happen only after the post-mortem report arrives.

 Many known people in the Bhojpuri industry were exploiting Dubey and were not paying her for her work, the lawyer had alleged.